-Waste batteries systems ('return companies') must be approved by KLIF.
+Waste batteries organisations ('return companies') must be approved by KLIF (now MD).
 They must demonstrate that they can fulfil the requirements of the regulations (collection coverage, allowing all producers and importers to participate on equal terms, etc.).
 Mandatory reporting is limited to POM and collection-related data such as volumes and further processing.

-Approved WEEE systems are subject to the same battery reporting obligations to KLIF as waste battery systems.
+Approved WEEE organisations are subject to the same battery reporting obligations to KLIF (now MD) as waste battery organisations.

-The only collective system approved for portable batteries is Rebatt AS, which shares its management with AS Batteriretur.
+The only collective organisation approved for portable batteries is Rebatt AS, which shares its management with AS Batteriretur.
 Both operate under the Batteriretur name.
 Rebatt was set up in 1999 by large retailers affected by the waste batteries take-back obligation.
 Batteriretur AS was set up in 1993 to assume producer responsibility obligations for automotive lead-acid batteries, and in 1997 it also started collecting Ni-Cd batteries.

-Around 4,700 producers of EEE with integrated batteries comply through five approved WEEE systems: Elretur (B2C EEE); Renas (B2B EEE) and, since 2011, ERP Norway, Elsirk (formerly Ragn-Sells Elektronikåtervinning) and Eurovironment.
-In late 2011, Elretur acquired Eurovironment from Veolia, which means that over 90% of WEEE collection is currently managed by producer-controlled systems.
+Around 4,700 producers of EEE with integrated batteries comply through five approved WEEE organisations: Elretur (B2C EEE); Renas (B2B EEE) and, since 2011, ERP Norway, Elsirk (formerly Ragn-Sells Elektronikåtervinning) and Eurovironment.
+In late 2011, Elretur acquired Eurovironment from Veolia, which means that over 90% of WEEE collection is currently managed by producer-controlled organisations.

-While KLIF has to operate the EEE producer register as there are multiple WEEE systems, REBATT's position as the single battery system allowed KLIF to avoid the costs of operating a national register of battery producers.
+While MD has to operate the EEE producer register as there are multiple WEEE organisations, REBATT's position as the single battery organisation allowed MD to avoid the costs of operating a national register of battery producers.